Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/konnect-plugin-binding.md

 ### Attaching plugins to multiple entities

-{{ site.kgo_product_name }} also supports to attach plugins to combination of multiple entities by `KongPluginBinding`.
+{{ site.kgo_product_name }} also supports attaching plugins to a combination of entities by `KongPluginBinding`.
-Supported combinations includes:
+Supported combinations include:

 * `Service` and `Route`
 * `Service` and `Consumer`